What does your social enterprise do?

 I also found the Action Learning Sets particularly useful and a small group of us who have established Social Enterprises still meet regularly, as the life of a social entrepreneur can be a lonely one.

 Since graduating from the course I have been most grateful to SSE East for allowing me continued regular use of their incubator space.
+This was vital to me during the first two years after beginning Lofty Heights CIC.
 I feel passionate about SSE East and privileged to have had an opportunity to meet so many inspiring people on the School for Social Entrepreneurs Programme.

 What would your advice be to a budding social entrepreneur?